mcfnord/rml/src/televised.md

 That night my family drove me to SeaTac, where I lived.
 I saw the television broadcast on the internet before I left the car.
 Of course the music video made visual and scary news, when added to the false police reports.
-But Mark Lindquist's extrajudicial comments were icing on the cake for KIRO editors.
+But I bet Mark Lindquist's extrajudicial comments were icing on the cake for KIRO editors.
 *Considered me a threat.
 Didn't wait.
 Rounded me up.* What an illusion of efficacy he provided, a series of false statements, made publically at the expense of my reputation, and obviously endangering my right to a fair trial.
 Yeah, Champ.
 He said what he thought would keep his job safe.
 Truth was secondary, and he